zi-ang-liu/zi-ang-liu.github.io/docs/blog/posts/LLM4OPT.md

 ---

-# Large language models for optimization: A survey
+# Large language models and optimization:

 <!-- more -->

+## Explainable optimization

 ## Formulation